icao-commons/.github/profile/README.md

-## Commons ICAO
+## Icarus

-Commons ICAO is a project focused on reusable classes and utilities for ICAO related standards.
+Icarus projects focus on reusable classes and utilities for ICAO related standards.

 ---